 Color Palette

-Don’t forget to use a color palette.
+Remember to use a color palette.
 Your game can potentially have several beautiful backgrounds that are out of sync with each other.
-That will feel like each background belongs to a different game and is made by a different artist.
+This will make it feel like each background belongs to a different game and was made by a different artist.

 Lighting

-To express the importance of lighting in games we can have 100 articles and it still wouldn’t be enough.
-So, to make the point clear, just take a look at the image below to understand the miracle of good lighting in game backgrounds.
+We could write 100 articles on the importance of lighting in games, but it wouldn’t be enough.
+So, to clarify the point, just look at the image below to understand the miracle of good lighting in the game backgrounds.
 Just look at those magical rays!

 Blur the Unnecessary

-As we mentioned, if the background serves only aesthetic purposes, it’s better to blur or darken it to make it more distinguishable from the action of the game.
+As we mentioned, if the background serves only aesthetic purposes, it’s better to blur or darken it to make it more distinguishable from the game’s action.

 Animate Backgrounds

 Don’t forget to use animation.
-In environmental backgrounds, you can animate elements such as bushes, flowers, terrain, or clouds.
+You can animate elements such as bushes, flowers, terrain, or clouds in environmental backgrounds.
 If you’re using pattern backgrounds, you can slowly move it around.

 Use Parallax Layers